The Golden Key (MacDonald book): Plot summary

 She throws herself in and at the end of the hole, finds the Old Man of the Fire.
 This Old Man turns out to be youngest of all, a wise child arranging colored spheres in a significant way.
 After giving her protection from the fiery path, he sends her out following a snake, which will lead her to that land.

 Mossy also finds the Man of the Sea, rightly recognizing him as death, and he gains the power to walk across the sea.
 After climbing a precipice, he enters a chamber where the colors of the rainbow appear as columns of light.
 Tangle is waiting for him.
 She shows him another door that his key unlocks, opening onto a glowing stairway to the land they were searching for, from which the shadows fall.
 As they start to climb, the story ends.

 Interpretation

 Many of the central symbols of "The Golden Key" revolve around death and the hope of an afterlife.
 MacDonald draws on Christian, classical, and Norse mythology.
 Bifrost is a rainbow bridge that reaches between Midgard (Earth) and Asgard, the realm of the gods.
-This bridge connects to divine.
+This bridge connects to the divine.